symfony/symfony-docs/service_container/service_subscribers_locators.rst

     }

-When extending a class that also implements ``ServiceSubscriberInterface``, it's your responsibility to call the parent when overriding the method.
+When extending a class that also implements ``ServiceSubscriberInterface``, it is your responsibility to call the parent when overriding the method.
 This typically happens when extending ``AbstractController``::

     use Psr\Log\LoggerInterface;